Camping on the Barren Lands. Trekking for polar bears.

 The location of Seal River Heritage Lodge on the coast of Hudson Bay puts it directly in the path of polar bears who wander the shoreline as they await freeze-up.
 Your wildlife excursions will target on-the-ground viewing of these iconic animals.
 During your stay you may also encounter coloured and Arctic fox, sik-siks (Arctic ground squirrels), and Arctic hare.
 Due to the timing of your trip there is also the potential to see a myriad of Hudson Bay migratory and shorebirds.

-At Tundra Camp join Jad Davenport for two unforgettable days of glamping in the Barren Lands, walking in the ancient migratory path the Qaminurjuaq caribou herd and learning about Arctic flora and fauna.
+At Tundra Camp join Jad Davenport for two unforgettable days of camping in the Barren Lands, walking in the ancient migratory path of the Qaminurjuaq caribou herd and learning about Arctic flora and fauna.
 The remoteness and logistical considerations of this site make this an experience that only a handful of guests have the chance to partake in each year.

 Our expert naturalist guides are extremely knowledgeable about the land and the wildlife so be prepared to learn all about the ecosystems of the Hudson Plains and the Taiga Shield.

 At both sites, days will start with breakfast served at 8:00 a.m. followed by a morning excursion.
-Lunches are typically held at the Lodge before you head back out onto the tundra for more exploration.
+Lunches are typically held at the lodge before you head back out onto the tundra for more exploration.
 After a long and rewarding day, enjoy cocktails and appetizers before a full-course dinner is served around 7:00 p.m.
 Meals may sometimes be delayed in favour of wildlife viewing and/or photographic opportunities.

 Includes: breakfast lunch dinner

 Day 8 - Say Goodbye to the Lodge